databendlabs/databend/query/src/datasources/table/fuse/README.md

     - `append` may be executed parallel.
     - operations should be logged/journaled in case of rollback/abort

     - "Driver"

       Gather all the segments(info) , aggregates the statistics, merge segments with previous snapshot, and commit.

       In case of conflicts, "Driver" need to re-try the transaction.(OCC, Table level, READ-COMMITTED)

-  For this iteration, the "Driver" is the `Table` itself.
+      For this iteration, the "Driver" is `interpreter_insert_into`.

 **Scan Flow:**